TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    .. note::

-      In order to stop comparison from falling back to the default scheme of comparing object addresses, datetime comparison normally raises :exc:`TypeError` if the other comparand isn't also a :class:`.datetime` object.
+      In order to stop comparison kutoka falling back to the default scheme of comparing object addresses, datetime comparison normally raises :exc:`TypeError` if the other comparand isn't also a :class:`.datetime` object.
 However, ``NotImplemented`` is returned instead if the other comparand has a